Juanvalgreen/SophosUniversity/README.md

 To deploy this project i used Render.com for deploy each microservice and Vercel.app for deploy the FrontEnd

-Try this Demo In Google Chrome and install this [Google Extensions](https://chromewebstore.google.com/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=es&pli=1) in order to avoid errors
+Try this Demo In Google Chrome and install this [Google Extension](https://chromewebstore.google.com/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=es&pli=1) in order to avoid errors

 Try It [Sophos University](https://sophosuniversity.vercel.app)

+Remember the only credentials allowed are

+- Email: admon1@correo.sophos.edu.com
+- Password: admon123

 ## Features